dmeyers83/Text-Info-Systems-Project/README.md

 ## API USAGE

 Using Reverse Resume is very simple!
-Our goal was to make it easy even for non technical folks.
+Our goal was to make it accessable for non technical folks.
 The simplest use of our api is as follows:

 ```python